4 Min Read

 There are a lot of conflicting messages out there about what the signs of true love look like.
 Is it the fairy tale version offered by Cinderella?
-Or do the words of Prince Charming from Into the Woods reveal more of how it plays out in real life - "I was raised to be charming, not sincere."
+Or do the words of Prince Charming, from Into the Woods, reveal more of how it plays out in real life - "I was raised to be charming, not sincere."
 What about a couple that stays together for 50 years, but fights every day?

 Which are the real signs of true love?
-Many of us didn't get a good example of love shown to us by our parents (me too), so we really don't know what to look for.
+Many of us didn't get a good example of love shown to by our parents (me too), so we really don't know what to look for.

-Not Signs of True Love
+Not Signs Of True Love

 Here are some scenarios that I see regularly in relationships.
 Each one appears to be a loving gesture on the surface, but when you dig down and discover the true motivation, it really isn't loving at all.

-"You're Better Off Without Me."
+- "You're Better Off Without Me."
 This is the rationale of the main character in the movie.
 He believes loving him is too much of a burden and so the way he thinks he can show her true love is by preventing her from having to love and care for him.
 But that's not love, it's selfishness.
 It denies her the opportunity to choose to whom she'll give her love.

-"You Deserve Better Than Me."
+- "You Deserve Better Than Me."
 This self-loathing and self-deprecating comment seems to have good intentions - the other person's well being, right?
 This must be a true love sign.
 Not really.
 Again, it's selfish.
 Each of us gets to decide for ourselves who we want to love.

-"You Should Find Someone Who Makes You Happy."
+- "You Should Find Someone Who Makes You Happy."
 This is often said as a reason to give up and move on.
 Rather than see how the person could change and become a better partner, one who does make their partner happy, this statement can be used to justify not even trying.
 A tone of "I'm inadequate" to meet your needs underlies this statement, as it does the others as well.

 These statements, and others like them, are really selfish when you get to their core.
-They're 'me before you', but that's not love.
+They're 'me before you,’ but that's not love.
 Love that is real is sacrificial.
-A sign of true love is 'you before me'.
+A sign of true love is 'you before me.’

 True Love Motivates Togetherness